Valerski-Emilija/awesomeNetwork/README.md

 upload or delete a profile picture.

 It uses the security bundle to load users from a database and bcrypt to hash the passwords.
+Twig as templating engine, doctrine and ORM for database actions.

 Some technical details: you need at least PHP 7.1 ro run this application.
 You need to edit the .env file with your mysql (or whatever) username and password, and database name.